lukearp/Azure-IAC-Bicep/Standard-Deployments/DomainController/ReadMe.md

 If you are deploying to an existing AD DS Forest, you will need Domain Adming Credentials to add the new VMs as DCs.
 If you are creating a New AD DS Forest, the Local Admin user will be the default Domain Admin.

+Your target subnet will need either a NVA or Azure NAT Gateway to route traffic to the internet of Availability Zone Deployments.

 # Parameters
 param | type | notes
 ------|------|------